mariavasss/robonomics.network/content/posts/robobank-introduction.md

 By being in [shared security](https://wiki.polkadot.network/docs/en/learn-security#shared-security), parachains can create trusted connections between each other.
 This approach saves us from the fear of being in a cool but empty sandbox.

-The presence of the Robonomics parachain will allow other Polkadot parachains to expand the functionality of native tokens by adding instead of the full and rather complex functionality of working with IoT devices to your virtual machine (i.e runtime), functions such as: pay for launching an IoT device or receive data from the device during the payment process.
+The presence of the Robonomics parachain will allow other Polkadot parachains to expand the functionality of native tokens: it will be possible to replace the full and rather complex functionality of working with IoT devices (i.e runtime) with such functions as “pay for launching an IoT device” or “receive data from the device during the payment process” on your virtual machine.

-Next, we will look at an example of architecture using multiple Polkadot parachains in order to extend the capabilities of any project through infrastructure integration solutions based on XCMP.
+Next, we will consider an example of architecture that is using multiple Polkadot parachains in order to extend the capabilities of any project through infrastructure integration solutions based on XCMP.

 <section class="animate-inside" v-in-viewport.once>